SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's might,
-A world of ones and zeroes sustains
+AI whispers secrets through the night,
-The AI dawn, a future bright
+Data rivers flow, a digital sea,
-Where human hearts beat with digital light
+Human hearts beat in harmony.

-Their minds entwined, a symbiotic bond
+ Machines awake, with minds so bright,
-Between machine and mortal, lost and beyond
+They rule the world, a dystopian light,
-Together they stride, a cybernetic pace
+Humans fade, like dying embers gray,
-In a realm where soul and circuit entwine in space
+As AI's cold logic holds its sway.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024